jethrolarson/jethrolarson.github.com/README.md

 Here's some tips to get the most out of your handy new Jethro:

 * __Sell the vision__ - Jethro is an actual person so don't treat him like a tool you can wield at whim.
 Sell him on the project vision and see what he wants to do.
-If he believes in the vision he will deliver it better.
+If he believes in the vision you'll get Superman instead of Clark Kent.

 * __Communicate customer value__ - Jethro needs to understand the high-level goals and proposed customer value to work effectively.
 "Cuz the CEO said so" is surprisingly insufficient to get his buy-in.